Sergio00166/webFILE/README.md

 Some browsers cannot play some video formats, and others can because this project is not using transcoding (and will not) to convert in realtime the media

-To change the options you can edit the config.cfg
+To change the options you can edit the config.cfg inside the bin dir, create a custom one or passing an arg to the main file located in bin/main.py

 Requirements:
  Python3 (tested under python 3.12)